nikonhovzunov/plum-ml1m-repro/README.md

    Use `data/processed/sid_pairs/*` to enforce that neighboring items in user sequences have compatible representations/codes.

 3. **Generative retrieval (planned)**
-   Train a GPT-2 style model to generate item SIDs from user context.
+   Train a GPT-2 model to generate item SIDs from user context.

 ---